 Relativity and Unifying Electromagnetism

-Wave propagation was discovered during the Theoretical investigation in classical electromagnetism.
-The classical electromagnetism is a branch of theoretical physics that mainly deals with synergy between electric charges and current by using classical Newtonian model.
+Wave propagation was discovered during the theoretical investigation in classical electromagnetism.
+Classical electromagnetism is a branch of theoretical physics that mainly deals with the synergy between electric charges and current by using the classical Newtonian model.
 The theory provides an explanation of electromagnetic phenomena whenever the field strengths and relevant length scales are large enough that quantum mechanical effects are negligible.
-The broad study of moving charges forms the Liénard–Wiechert potential, lead a further development towards special relativity.
+The broad study of moving charges forms the Liénard–Wiechert potential, leading to further development towards special theory of relativity.